sophie-thomson/ecopositive-bristol-drf/README.md

 ### Eco-Credentials

 Having built the framework for holding the required data sets, I researched the various ways in which a company or business might be able to validate their ecoPsositive actiions or products.

 A list of 50 potential eco-credentials were drafted in an excel spreadsheet and grouped unmder four main headings:

   - Eco-Conscious Approach
   - Membership / Accreditation
   - Socially Responsible
   - Sustainable Methods / Materials

+These credentials have been added to the api and are managed from within the admin panel for staff with superuser access or the owner (as these were added by a superuser, the owner is both).

+The filter and search fields in the companies views.py file enable companies to be filtered according to the credentials group that they have eco-credentials assigned under.

 ![Screenshot of eco-credentials spreadsheet](docs/readme-images/credentials-list.png)